dannycab/dannycab.github.io/content/teaching/index.md

 ---

-## other teaching things
+## Teaching Philosophy

-**I love helping people learn.** I was fortunate to be selected by MSU for [a video highlighting my commitment to teaching](https://youtube.com/watch?v=xkZooG2Nk8Q).
-The video stars students from the Spring 2019 PHY 482 class.
+I love helping people learn.
+I was fortunate to be selected by MSU for [a video highlighting my commitment to teaching](https://youtube.com/watch?v=xkZooG2Nk8Q).
+The video features students from the Spring 2019 PHY 482 class.
+I strive to create learning environments that are equitable, inclusive, and grounded in evidence about how people learn best.